gilesgas/bazel-buildkite-example/README.md

 ## Generate the Buildkite pipeline

-And annotate the build with some custom Markdown.
+Also annotates the build with custom Markdown driven by Bazel's BEP output:

 ![An image of a Buidkite annotation created from BEP output.](https://github.com/user-attachments/assets/2debc75f-5553-4f50-8366-f02bda6f7660)